debarghya17/Tulsi/README.md

-# 🌸 A Rakhi Gift for my
+# 🌸 A Rakhi Gift for my sister

 This is a handcrafted portfolio website, created as a Raksha Bandhan gift for my lovely sister, **Tulsi**.
 Just like the sacred Tulsi plant, this project symbolizes purity, protection and devotion—blending technology with tradition.
 It’s a digital tribute to her strength, spirit and the bond we share.